sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-02-cloudformation-anatomy.md

   },
 ```

-> Mappings - Ways of defining config for your templates.
+Ways of defining config for your templates.
 These can be dynamically referenced using intrinsic functions paired with 'Parameters'

+#### Conditions

 ```
   "Conditions" : {